ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 Where `xx` is the [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 "Wikipedia") two-lettered country code for the flag.

-The country code in the alternate text and the full country name in the title is optional.
+The full country name should be added in the title text.
+The country code in the alternate text is optional, but must be applied to all flag icons in the article.

 ## Tables

-Tables in the osu! wiki only supports headings along the first row.
+Tables in the wiki only supports headings along the first row.

 Tables must not be beautified.
 They must have a vertical bar (`|`) on the left and right sides and the text of each cell must be padded with one space on both sides.
 Empty cells must use a vertical bar (`|`) followed by two spaces then another vertical bar (`|`).